elpheria/node-handbook/Code Style Guide.md

 ## Module import/export

 Up to ECMAScript 2015 (ES6) we have used a `require` method.
-From ECMAScript 2016 (ES7) we have started experimenting with import/export.
+From ECMAScript 2016 (ES7) we have started experimenting with `import` and `export`.
 Please, prefer to use those whenever possible.

 ## Naming conventions

 Function names are named in a camelcase manner.
 First letter is lowercase, ie. `getAllModules`.
 Class names are also camelcased, but the first letter is uppercase, ie. `AutomobileParts`.
-Variables are snakecased, with all letter in lowercase, ie. `json_message`.
+Variables are snakecased, with all letters in lowercase, ie. `json_message`.

 Reason we chose snakecase style for variable naming is purely aesthetics.
 The code is prettier and much easier to read.
 It takes you more time to read a camelcased variables.
 And you have plenty of those, which does not apply to classes and functions.